-- To Comprehend and apply electronic money and payment systems. - > To Plan the architecture for the electronic payments and provide security for the payments. - To Recognize the concept of security socket layer and the protocols. - To Comprehend and plan micro payments and support face to face commerce.
+- To Comprehend and apply electronic money and payment systems. - ➤ To Plan the architecture for the electronic payments and provide security for the payments. - To Recognize the concept of security socket layer and the protocols. - > To Comprehend and plan micro payments and support face to face commerce.

-(()) Analyse the impact of E-Commerce on business models and strategy.
-To develop E-marketing strategies and digital payment. ı L-marketing strategies and digital payment.

-- CO2 Elaborate the concepts of SSL,TSL and established protocols. - CO3 Create and carryout secure payments with magnetic strip and integrated circuit cards. - CO4 Develop the framr work and anatomy of money and payment systems.
+Course Course Outcomes: At the end of the course students will be able to CO1 Analyse the impact of E-Commerce on business models and strategy.
+To develop COI E-marketing strategies and digital payment.
+CO2 Elaborate the concepts of SSL,TSL and established protocols.
+CO3 Create and carryout secure payments with magnetic strip and integrated circuit CO3 cards.
+CO4 Develop the framr work and anatomy of money and payment systems.